 - Put test day on your calendar now.
 You can click here for this year’s AP timeline from College Board.
 Pay special attention to testing days and the tip on using AP classroom resources.

 - Start preparing now.
 AP exams cover a LOT of material.
 Last-minute studying is stressful and ineffective.
-We offer 8-hour AP Tutoring programs spread out across the semester to help students prepare.

-- Get a coach.
+- Get an experienced tutor.
 AP Exams are different from any other exams your child has encountered thus far.
 They will have to go beyond memorizing facts and learn how to connect big concepts in a new way.
 Knowing how to identify the Big Idea for the science exam or answer Document Based Questions (DBQs) for the history exam requires a new approach to studying and practice.
 Plus, students will need to develop strategic study guides to use on the exam and practice answering free-response essays in timed settings.
 Our coaches help students review the materials, create a study guide, and practice with the new testing style so they can achieve their best possible score.

-Don’t rely too much on the open-notes concept.
+- Don’t rely too much on the open-notes concept.
 AP Exams have allowed for open notes for years, and they still require a lot of studying.
 Having an open-notes exam makes creating a good study guide all the more critical.
 If the guide is too long, the student will struggle to find what they need in a timed setting.
 If the guide is too short, they may leave out important concepts they’ll need to reference in the test.
-That’s why our AP Coaches help students compile a study guide that will be most helpful on the test.
+That’s why our AP Tutors help students compile a study guide that will be most helpful on the test.

 Step 1: Get an AP Coach